The EU Regulates Medical Laboratories – Are Laboratory Developed Tests Still Allowed?

 b) Your next steps as a medical laboratory

-It would be best to research the market immediately: look for devices whose performance promises for the same patient target group are the same as for your LDT.
+4. Investigate the market and look for devices whose performance promises for the same patient target group corresponds to your in-house IVD.

-Is there no such device on the market?
-Congratulations, you can offer your LDT!
-You should comply with the following requirements:
+There is no such device on the market?
+Congratulations, then you can offer your in-house IVD beyond 2028!

-But if there is an equivalent device on the market that offers the same level of performance, you need to urgently think about your strategy for 2022.
-The Johner Institut will be delighted to provide support.
+However, if there is an equivalent device on the market with the same level of performance, you should consider a strategy.
+The Johner Institute will be happy to support you.

 1. No longer offer the test